Dumbarton: Whisky

-Whisky production also grew to become a major industry in the town.
-In 1936 Canadian distilling company Hiram Walker bought over the Glasgow-based distiller George Ballantine & Son Ltd. In 1938 they built a large whisky distillery on the river Leven (on the site of the Archibald McMillan shipyard).
+Whisky production has become a major industry in the town.
+In 1936 Canadian distilling company Hiram Walker bought over the Glasgow-based distiller George Ballantine & Son Ltd. In 1938 they built a large grain whisky distillery on the river Leven (on the site of the Archibald McMillan shipyard) named the Inverleven distillery.
 As a result, the town became known as a major centre of the whisky industry in the mid to late 20th century.
+The distillery at the height of its production was the largest grain distillery in Europe.
 Hiram Walker itself was acquired by Allied Breweries in 1988 to form Allied Distillers, itself becoming part of Allied Domecq before eventually being taken over in 2005 by the French-based alcohol giant Pernod Ricard.
 The large Dumbarton distillery had been mothballed since 2002 and not long after the Pernod-Ricard takeover the giant red-brick buildings of the Dumbarton 'Ballantine's' distillery which had dominated the town for over sixty years were earmarked for demolition and redevelopment, the remains of the distillery were demolished throughout January and February 2017.
+The site was redeveloped mostly into new housing and flats.
 The large bonded warehouse complex to the east of the town and the bottling complex to the north-west were retained.

-Other whisky-related site closures such as the Inverleven distillery which closed in 1991 and the J&B Scotch Whisky bottling plant and bond in the north of the town have contributed to the decline in Dumbarton's importance to the drink industry.
-However part of the J&B bond has found a new life as a film set for television productions such as 'River City' and 'Still Game'.

 Ballantine's Whisky became well known for the rather unusual 'security' guards used at their bonded warehouse complex at Dumbuck in Dumbarton; these are a large flock of white Chinese geese that were first introduced in 1959.
 Starting with just six individuals, this has risen to close to 100 birds today.
 They have the nickname 'The Scotch watch' and have been widely used in promotional material for the Ballantine's blended whisky.
 The geese are part of the tradition of the facility, and are both a tourist attraction and advertising icon.
 The Goosekeeper at the time (as of 1996) was Arthur Carroll, but as of 1997 they have been replaced by CCTV cameras.

+Other whisky-related site closures such as the J&B Scotch Whisky bottling plant and bond in the north of the town have contributed to the decline in Dumbarton's importance to the drink industry.
+However, part of the J&B bond has found a new life as a film set for television productions such as 'River City, Still Game and Two Doors Down.

+Inverleven distillery

+Inverleven distillery was a Single malt Scotch whisky distillery in operation with the grain distillery at the Hiram Walker Leven site from 1938.
+It had 3 stills and also made gin.
+It closed in 1991.